The Pool at Disney’s Port Orleans French Quarter (Doubloon Lagoon)

 Splash Pad at Port Orleans French Quarter

-It’s within a separate fenced area from the pool, making it easier for parents to keep an eye on their children.
+It’s within a separate fenced area from the pool, making it easier for parents to monitor their children.

 One end of the play area features a tube water slide.